 The Graduate School invites nominations for the Council of Graduate Schools (CGS) and ProQuest Distinguished Dissertation Awards.
 These dissertation awards are made annually to domestic or international students who have completed dissertations representing original work that makes an unusually significant contribution to their disciplines.

-If a dissertation is multi- or interdisciplinary in nature, a significant portion of the work must be comprised by at least one of the 2020 fields of competition.
+If a dissertation is multi- or interdisciplinary in nature, a significant portion of the work must be comprised by at least one of the posted 2023 fields of competition.

 The Graduate School will provide a cash award of $1,000 to each student selected as OSU's finalist for the two fields of competition listed above.
 In addition, the Graduate School will forward those two nominees on to the CGS/ProQuest national competition for consideration in their award competition.

 Nominations may be submitted by the student's graduate program director or department chair/head.
 Students may not apply directly for this award.
-Each unit (as defined by university major code) may nominate no more than one student (total) per award cycle.
+Each unit (as defined by university major code) may nominate no more than ONE nominee (total) per award cycle.

 In the online nomination form, nominators will be required to prepare/upload the following materials as one PDF document using the following file name convention: